 Other acceptable proof of direct lineage could include a hospital or physician's record of birth or death, a baptismal record, school enrollment records, military records, court records, a family bible record; a newspaper engagement, marriage or birth announcement, an obituary, a U.S. Census enumeration record, an insurance application, or an affidavit.

-Tax bills were mailed in August 2014 and are now due biannually on the following dates October 1, 2014 and March 1, 2015.
-Interest begins October 2, 2014 on the first half only.
-Please call for the current amount due if paying after October 1, 2014.
-Reminder notices will be sent in January for the March payment.
+Tax bills were mailed in August 2015 and are now due biannually on the following dates October 1, 2015 and March 1, 2016.
+Interest begins October 2, 2015 on the first half only.
+Please call for the current amount due if paying after October 1, 2015.
+There will be NO REMINDER NOTICES SENT - YOUR TAX BILL IS YOUR ONLY NOTICE.

 Any payment received is posted, deducting the current interest first and the remainder is applied to the principal, any balance is the principal amount which will accrue interest daily.
 We accept postmark dates.